carlos-stefano/carlos-stefano/README.md

 I have worked both as a Data Analyst and a Data Science.

 Nowadays, I continue to apply my expertise to help companies drive value from Data and AI.
-I am also a MBA professor and mentor for technical professionals looking for developing their skills in Data.
+I am also a MBA professor and Mentor for technical professionals looking to develop their skills in Data.

 <!--
 **carlos-stefano/carlos-stefano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.